chiarapepp/Deep-Learning-Applications-Labs/Lab_2/README.md

 ```

 ### Running Experiments
-All experiments are managed through a single script `main.py.` It is also possible to record a trained policy and save the interaction as a GIF, either in deterministic or stochastic mode, with adjustable temperature, using the script `save.py`.
+All experiments are managed through a single script `main.py.` It is also possible to record a trained agent acting inside the environment as a GIF, either in deterministic or stochastic mode, with adjustable temperature, using the script `save.py`.

 ```bash
 # Train on CartPole with value baseline